-Known in the Amazon forests of southeastern Peru by its Quechua name “maquisapa” (maqui = hand, sapa = large), the spider monkey is a key component of the ecosystems it inhabits, influencing the composition and function of these areas of forest and contributing to regeneration through its feeding habits and territorial range, which combine to make it an efficient disperser of the seeds of several Amazon tree species.
+Known in the Amazon forests of southeastern Peru by its Quechua name “maquisapa” (maqui = hand, sapa = large), the spider monkey is a key component of the ecosystems it inhabits, influencing the composition and function of these areas of tropical forest and contributing to regeneration through its feeding habits and territorial range, which combine to make it an efficient disperser of the seeds of several Amazon tree species.

-Also known as the Peruvian spider monkey, this is a fairly large primate, with a body length of up to 60 centimeters (two feet) and a one meter long tail (three feet).
+Also known as the Peruvian spider monkey, this is a fairly large primate, with a body length of up to 60 centimeters (two feet) and a one-meter-long tail (three feet).
 It can be spotted feeding during the day in the high forest canopy.

 Although Peruvian spider monkeys tend to live in groups of up to thirty-five individuals, it is unusual for such large gatherings to be seen.
 During the daytime, individuals will disperse in search of food, and overall group size at any one time will depend upon the availability of the foods favored by this species.
 Their constant vocalizations, employed to warn of danger and in bonding behavior, mean they are often heard in the forest before they are seen.